-CredentialPathId is an optional field when creating a DB Connector via the API.
+CredentialPathId is an optional field when creating a PostgreSQL or Oracle Database Connector via the API.
 Setting this value to the id of an existing credential path object will result in the connector using password vaults to retrieve the credential.
 As an example:

 '''

 {

 "connectorName": "psql-connector",

 "databaseType": "POSTGRES",

 "environmentId": 1,

 "host": "mpv-psql.mydb.co",

 "port": 5432,

 "databaseName": "postgres",

-"schemaName": "public",

-"credentialPathId": 1

-}

 '''

+"schemaName": "public", "credentialPathId": 1